Legally reviewed by:

 Distracted driving remains one of the leading causes of traffic accidents across California, with handheld device use contributing to thousands of collisions each year.
 California’s hands-free driving laws were implemented to reduce these preventable accidents.
 However, many drivers remain unclear about the specific requirements and how violations can impact their legal liability in the event of an accident.

 When a driver violates California’s hands-free laws and causes an accident, the legal implications can be significant for all parties involved.
-Setareh Law has extensive experience helping accident victims navigate the complexities of distracted driving cases and securing the compensation they deserve.
+Setareh Law helps accident victims navigate the complexities of distracted driving cases and secure the compensation they deserve.
 Our team understands how hands-free law violations can strengthen your personal injury claim and hold negligent drivers accountable for their actions.

 What Are California’s Hands-Free Driving Laws?